Kaifeng railway station

 Kaifeng railway station (开封站) is a station on Longhai railway in Kaifeng, Henan.

 History

 In 1905, the construction of Kaifeng-Luoyang railway (the first section of the Longhai railway) started in order to connect Kaifeng, the province capital at that time, to the Beijing-Hankou railway at Zhengzhou.
 The Kaifeng-Zhengzhou section of the Kaifeng-Luoyang railway started operation in 1907, making the station the first station opened on Longhai railway (Zhengzhou railway station was regarded to be on the Beijing-Hankou railway then).

-The current station building was finished and opened in 2003.
+The current station building was finished and opened on 1 January 2024.

 Future development

 The station is planned to be renovated to serve as the terminus of Zhengzhou-Kaifeng intercity railway.
 The station will be expanded with a brand new station building.
 The project is expected to be finished in 2019.